Big bass in a small-car world

 How to maximize your bass in a small car

-So, how do you get decent bass in one of these problem vehicles without taking up most of your precious cargo space?
+How do you get decent bass in a small vehicle without taking up most of your precious cargo space?
 Two solutions have become increasingly popular in the last few years: vehicle-specific enclosures and shallow-mount subs.

 Custom-fit subwoofer enclosures for your car